 3. Digestive tract protection.

-The rich content of cabbage fibers helps protect the digestive tract, stimulating the complete evacuation of debris from the colon.
+The rich content of this vegetable fibers helps protect the digestive tract, stimulating the complete evacuation of debris from the colon.
 In this way, episodes of constipation and other digestive problems are prevented.

 4. Prevention of sulfur deficiency.